hanishkvc/docs-notes_plus/Tech/HW/Tools/KiCad/KiCad-Notes.rst

   NOTE: visible_elements property in kicad_pcb file corresponds to the setting has to what all is enabled or disabled wrt rendering

+* Use 't' to select and move footprints

 C02.04> Stitching Copper Pour/Fill/Zones
 ------------------------------------------